allanvc/data_FGV/README.md

-# data_FGV
-Datasets for my Exploratory Data Analysis Course
+Datasets for all my courses